haskell/haskell-language-server/docs/features.md

 ### Make import lists fully explicit code lens

-Provided by: `hls-explicit-imports-plugin`
+Provided by: `hls-import-actions-plugin`

 Shows fully explicit import lists and rewrites them with a click (same as the code action).

+![Imports code lens Demo](https://imgur.com/pX9kvY4.gif)

+### Refine import code lens

+Provided by: `hls-import-actions-plugin`

 Shows refined imports and applies them with a click (same as the code action).

-![Imports code lens Demo](https://imgur.com/pX9kvY4.gif)

 ### Fix module names